hasansajedi/simple-questionnaire-system/README.md

 # simple-questionnaire-system
-This project is simple questionnaire system that have two application:
+This project is simple questionnaire system that have two application.
+In backend read questionnaires list and q&a list from json file and send to frontend.

 # Frontend